 Sex can elicit a rollercoaster of emotions, so much so that it's oftentimes confusing what's actually going on—in both your body and your brain.
 "Sex is good," says Jamin Brahmbhatt, MD, a board-certified urologist and sexual health expert.
 "Knowing what happens to your body and brain before, during, and after sex has the potential to make sex amazing."

 And it makes sense.
 Getting in touch with your body allows for a more comfortable experience—you'll be able to better understand how you feel and what you like.
 That said, it doesn't guarantee it'll be easier to talk about sex.
 But, it can open up communication between you and your partner, and with practice (which isn't always comfortable) better serve your needs both emotionally and physically.
 I asked Brahmbhatt to break down exactly what happens, from foreplay all the way to orgasm.
-That, of course, is assuming you're able to have a vaginal orgasm during intercourse (studies show 75% of women and people with vulvas never reach orgasm from intercourse alone and 10% to 15% never climax no matter the circumstances).
+That, of course, is assuming you're able to have a vaginal orgasm during intercourse (studies show that more than 80% of women and people with vulvas never reach orgasm from intercourse alone).

 Below find exactly what happens when you have sex.

 "You have a biological desire to have sex—it's caused by hormonal changes that happen inside your body," explains Brahmbhatt.
 "With men and people with penises, a lot of this is driven by testosterone.
 In women and people with vulvas, the processes of sexual drive are a little more complex."
 This is the process of arousal, the first physiological experience of the body getting turned on.